docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

  ✓ [ClamAV] rejects virus [60]
 ```

-You're mostly finished, so want to check the parallel set that Rspamd and ClamAV tests belong to:
+You're almost finished with your change before submitting it as a PR.
+It's a good idea to run the full parallel set those individual tests belong to (_especially if you've modified any tests_):

 ```console
 $ make clean generate-accounts tests/parallel/set1